wikimedia/operations-debs-varnish4/doc/sphinx/include/vtc-syntax.rst

 feature
 -------

-Test that the required feature(s) for a test are available, and skip the test otherwise. feature takes any number of arguments from this list:
+Test that the required feature(s) for a test are available, and skip the test otherwise; or change the interpretation of the test, as documented below. feature takes any number of arguments from this list:

 SO_RCVTIMEO_WORKS
        The SO_RCVTIMEO socket option is working